The Hub for Biosecurity to Protect the Herd and Flock

 Farm biosecurity is the practice of preventing or greatly reducing the introduction of diseases and pests, and is a whole farm approach for assessing, prioritizing and addressing the risks to herd/flock health.

 Use this website as a guide and source of current information on how to make biosecurity a routine on the farm, in the backyard, and anywhere farm animals are raised.

 What are the risks?
 Risk can be categorized by source of possible infection (other livestock, visitors, wildlife); area of the farm (maternity pens, facilities for newborns and youngstock, feed storage areas); susceptibility of animals (baby calves, youngstock and animals that just gave birth, all having weaker immune systems).

 Learn about farm animal disease risks and how to prevent them here.

 SCRUB: Science Creates Real Understanding of Biosecurity links hands-on learning with STEM education.

 Biosecurity Learning Series

-Students and Instructors: discover farm biosecurity with the Healthy Farms Healthy Agriculture learning modules and SCRUB Kits.
+Students and instructors can discover farm biosecurity with the HFHA biosecurity learning modules and SCRUB activities.